anthonyp/CakePHP-Sphinx-Plugin/README.md

 	`class MySphinxModel extends SphinxAppModel`

-2. The `$_full_text_indexes' property should be defined.
+2. The `$_full_text_indexes` property should be defined.
 This is an array of fields that are Sphinx full-text indexes.
 3. The `$_attributes` property should be defined.
 This is an array of fields that are Sphinx attributes.
 4. The `$_schema` property should be defined.
 This is a standard CakePHP schema array and should contain the `id` field plus any other full-text indexes and/or attributes you are using.